 The costs quoted here are based on our standard hourly rates for those individuals who work on these types of matters.
-Michelmores' standard hourly rates range from £160 to £185 to £610 (£222 to £732 including VAT) with different types and complexities of work being dealt with at different rates and levels of seniority.
-The rates for those working on your matter, and an indication of timescale and costs, will be confirmed if you decide to instructus.
+Michelmores' standard hourly rates range from £195 to £640 (£234 to £768 including VAT) with different types and complexities of work being dealt with at different rates and levels of seniority.
+The rates for those working on your matter, and an indication of timescale and costs, will be confirmed if you decide to instruct us.